koziniec/lab-template/_docs/eve/eve-topology.md

 ## EVE Initial configuration
 [initial.zip]({{ site.baseurl }}{% link _docs/eve/initial.zip %})<br>

 This is the file that you should download and work with to complete the lab.
+DO NOT UNZIP the file.
+EVE imports the zip files in their compressed format.

 ## EVE Final configuration
 [final.zip]({{ site.baseurl }}{% link _docs/eve/final.zip %})<br>